alexanderweigelt/HeadlessCommerceCaseStudy/README.md

 1. `cp .env.dist .env` and adjust application settings in the .env file.
 2. `make pull` to pull all image associated with a services defined in the docker-compose.yml file.

-Note: The command does not start containers based on those images.
+    **Note:** The command does not start containers based on those images.

+3. `make up` to start the environment for the first time.
+4. `make install` Installs the required packages, migrates the database schema and inserts sample data.

+    **Note:** Install the data when all setup processes in the container are finished.
+Check this with `docker-compose logs -f`

 ### Daily work